 In the last decade, we have been successfully pursuing a long-term strategic shift towards a balanced product portfolio.
-In all businesses, but particularly in the credit card business, we offer very good value for our retail customers.
+In all businesses we offer very good value for our customers.
 Credit cards are a part of the daily lives of our customers, and we support customers in their daily payment transactions and provide convenient and secure cashless payment solutions.
-For more information on our products see pages 5 and 11.
+For more information on our products see the sections About us (page 5) and Products and markets (page 11).